-We had the great pleasure of visiting Lucca’s enchanting Luminara Di Santa Croce Festival this year – a religious event whose roots can be traced back to the 8th century.
-The festival itself goes on for two days (the 13th and 14th of September – 2015) – but the main attraction is on the evening of the first night – when thousands upon thousands of candles are placed on the façades of the streets, churches and homes of the historic centre of Lucca – making for what is certainly one of the most beautiful and enthralling religious ceremonies in Italy.
+Lucca’s enchanting Luminara Di Santa Croce Festival is a religious event whose roots can be traced back to the 8th century.
+The festival itself goes on for two days but the main attraction is on the evening of the first night when thousands upon thousands of candles are placed on the façades of the streets, churches and homes of the historic centre of Lucca – making for one of the most amoerpheric religious ceremonies in Italy.

-Compare the Luminara di Santa Croce to France’s Fête des Lumières (Lyon) for example – a festival which has barely 400 years of history – though was celebrated in much the same way with candle lit processions and thousands of churches and homes lit by the flicker of candle and flame.
-An event, which was originally to ask Mary to save the city from the plague, and which has now turned into perhaps the biggest festival of lights on the entire planet – where thousands of neon lit parades take to the streets each year – marching below arches covered in strings of thousands of multi-coloured bulbs, past buildings that are illuminated with state-of-the-art animations and through light and sound exhibitions that spread wonder with science and art – mostly forgetful of the festival’s religious past.
-In fact the only real reminder is the flickering of the candles on the windows of houses, flats, and in front of churches – though these are almost invisible when the main lights are switched on.
+Compare the Luminara di Santa Croce to France’s Fête des Lumières (Lyon) for example.
+A festival which has barely 400 years of history, though was once celebrated in much the same way with candle lit processions and thousands of churches and homes lit by the flicker of candle and flame.
+An event, which was originally to ask Mary to save the city from the plague, and which has now turned into perhaps the biggest festival of lights on the entire planet, where thousands of neon lit parades take to the streets each year marching below arches covered in strings of thousands of multi-coloured bulbs, past buildings that are illuminated with state-of-the-art animations and through light and sound exhibitions that spread wonder with science and art — mostly forgetful of the festival’s religious past.
+In fact the only real reminder is the flickering of the candles on the windows of houses, flats, and in front of churches, but these are almost invisible when the main lights are switched on.

-In stark contrast the Luminara di Santa Croce wears its medieval history with immense pride.
-It seems that almost all of the town takes part in the processions, not just the religious part which is beautiful – with hundreds of candles being carried by the side of flags and other religious paraphernalia, but also the medieval procession that includes flag throwers, marching bands and costumed locals – who seem to thrive during the festival, watched by the cameras and eyes of hundreds (not hundreds of thousands like in Lyon) of equally eager tourists – and perhaps one or two locals who aren’t a part of the festivities.
+In stark contrast, the Luminara di Santa Croce wears its medieval history with immense pride.
+It seems that almost all of the town takes part in the processions, not just the religious part which is beautiful – with hundreds of candles being carried by the side of flags and other religious paraphernalia, but also the medieval procession that includes flag throwers, marching bands and costumed locals, who seem to thrive during the festival, watched by the cameras and eyes of hundreds (not hundreds of thousands like in Lyon) of eager tourists and perhaps one or two locals who aren’t a part of the festivities.

 A History Of The Holy face

-The festival has a beautiful story to tell should you care to listen… one that starts more than 2000 years ago with the crucifixion of Christ and the two who took it upon themselves to inter Christ’s body into the tomb – Joseph from Arimathea and Nicodemus.
+The festival has a beautiful story to tell.
+A story that starts more than 2000 years ago with the crucifixion of Christ and the two who took it upon themselves to inter Christ’s body into the tomb – Joseph from Arimathea and Nicodemus.
 This particular legend need only discuss Nicodemus – who on that day, was inspired to carve Jesus’s dying body on the cross.
-After an exhausting day, spent attempting to create a faithful visage of Christ – Nicodemus gave up and fell asleep – as he had unfortunately failed to carve the face of Christ.
-However, in true Christian style – when he awoke – as if by a miracle, the hard work had been done for him – the scene of the crucifixion had been carved perfectly on the wood – including of course, the face face.. which, legend would have us believe was carved by an angel… and so begins the story of the Holy face or the Volto Santo.
+After an exhausting day, spent attempting to create a faithful visage of Christ – Nicodemus gave up and fell asleep having failed to carve the face of Christ.
+However, in true Christian style – when he awoke – as if by a miracle, the hard work had been done for him – the scene of the crucifixion had been carved perfectly on the wood – including of course, the face, which legend would have us believe was carved by an angel… and so begins the story of the Holy face or the Volto Santo.

 When the people saw the Holy Face they wept tears of joy and cried Gloria in excelsis!

-The crucifix’s immense popularity led to thousands of pilgrims travelling to Lucca from every side of the continent – though the Volto Santo was, until 1921, only available to view on select occasions – during the Luminara di Santa Croce for example – which is very much in-line with typical Catholic policy for such relics – such as the virgin’s girdle in Prato, medieval Lucca printed its coins with the face of the Volto Santo, Dante included a reference to the Holy Face of Lucca in his Inferno (Canto XXI), and William The II of England used “By the face of Lucca” as his customary oath.
+The crucifix’s immense popularity led to thousands of pilgrims travelling to Lucca from every side of the continent, but the Volto Santo was, until 1921, only available to view on select occasions – during the Luminara di Santa Croce for example – which is very much in-line with typical Catholic policy for such relics – such as the virgin’s girdle in Prato.
+Medieval Lucca printed its coins with the face of the Volto Santo, Dante included a reference to the Holy Face of Lucca in his Inferno (Canto XXI), and William The II of England used “By the face of Lucca” as his customary oath.

 Where is The Crucifix?